ilangofman/Language-Learning-App/README.md

 Lyngua is an app that is designed to create a unique experience for people learning new language vocabulary.
 It will accelerate learning a new language because it will let the user tailor the vocabulary practiced in the app to their environment.

-The app will is made up of two modes, categorical and interactive.
-The categorical mode allows users to self-select any type of category for vocabulary practice.
+The app is made up of two modes, practice and interactive.
+The practice mode allows users to self-select any type of category for vocabulary practice.
 Interactive mode allows you to learn a new language in a way that applies to your daily life.
 Using machine learning and object identification, Lyngua recognizes when you point your camera towards an object and quickly